 While China's summers are brutally hot and humid, the heat finally begins to let off as September brings cooler, dryer autumnal weather, especially in the country's northern regions.
-However, in southern China, where temperatures can be warm year-round, the weather sees a slight cooling but can still be very wet.
+However, in southern China, where temperatures can be warm year-round, the weather sees a slight cooling trend but can be very wet.

-Overall, September can be a great time to visit this Asian country, especially if you're planning to take in some of China's biggest tourist destinations like the Great Wall, the Forbidden City and Imperial Palace in Beijing, or the Li River in Guilin.
+Overall, September can be a great time to visit this Asian country, especially if you're planning to take in some of China's biggest tourist destinations like the Great Wall, the Forbidden City, and Imperial Palace in Beijing, or the Li River in Guilin.
 Since many children around the world start back to school around the world this month, big attractions won't be quite as crowded as during the peak summer season.

 Since September and October are considered the shoulder season for tourism around the world, including in China, you can generally expect to find great deals on airfare and accommodations this month as well as special prices for resorts and attractions.
 Although you can book your own travel itinerary, you might be able to get better deals by booking through a travel agent who can compare vacation packages meant to incentivize tourists to travel during this less-busy season.